Processing and acquisition traces in visual encoders: What does CLIP know about your camera?: Processing and acquisition traces

 \paragraph{Results} ~\cref{fig:linear_probing_accuracies_ninety} illustrates prediction accuracies for acquisition-based labels on the FlickrExif test sets.
-Even with $90\%$ masking, some visual encoders, particularly supervised ConvNeXts and most CVLs except SigLIP, predict acquisition parameters well above random chance.
-The rest of the supervised encoders, SigLIP, and SSLs do not recover such information to the same extent, leading to lower prediction rates.
-The majority of CVLs excel, with most exceeding $70\%$ accuracy for model (smart vs non-smart) against a baseline of $50\%$.
+Even with $95\%$ masking, visual encoders predict acquisition parameters well above random chance.
+Results are generally consistent with \cref{sec:processing_prediction} given that the highest accuracies tend to belong to CVLs and supervised ConvNeXts, albeit the best performance on some attributes belong to SSLs, and the gaps between training schemes are not as wide.
+All CVLs exceed $20\%$ accuracy for make against a baseline of $11.11\%$, with many exceeding $25\%$ and some passing $30\%$.
+In contrast, not all SUP models can reach $20\%$, and no SSL model passes $30\%$.
 Furthermore, \cref{tab:same_attribute_rate} shows the rate at which an image's top-$k$ neighbors share its acquisition-based label for model (smart vs non-smart) across different encoders, without masking.
-The highest rates are from CVLs, which range from $58.6\%$ to $70.1\%$ compared to at most $58.0\%$ from non-CVLs.
+The highest rates are from CVLs, which range from $59.0\%$ to $70.0\%$ compared to at most $58.3\%$ from non-CVLs.
 The implication is that while visual encoders are storing model information in their embeddings, this trend is strongest among CVLs.
 This is visualized in the t-SNE~\cite{van2008visualizing} representations in \cref{fig:tsne_acquisition_attributes}, which shows how the most and the least discriminative encoders in \cref{tab:same_attribute_rate} distribute images in their embedding spaces.
 While CLIP, a CVL model, shows areas of high concentration of images of similar model (smart vs non-smart), ViT, a supervised model, shows a much more even mix of points.
 This trend is further supported in \cref{sec:downstream_effects}.